Alan Campbell (politician): Appointment

 At the 2024 general election, Campbell was again re-elected, with an increased vote share of 50.6% and an increased majority of 15,455.

-Following the Labour Party's landslide victory in the 2024 general election, he was appointed Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury by Prime Minister Keir Starmer on 5 July, which mirrored his same previous position as the new Chief Whip of the Labour Party in the May 2021 shadow cabinet reshuffle.
+Following the Labour Party's landslide victory in the 2024 general election, on 5 July the new Prime Minister, Keir Starmer, appointed Campbell as Chief Whip of the Labour Party in the House of Commons and as Parliamentary Secretary to the Treasury, which mirrored his previous position as the new Chief Whip of the Labour Party in the May 2021 shadow cabinet reshuffle.